younesbelkada/younesbelkada.github.io/content/posts/imitation_learning.md

 #### 1.2 Why Imitation Learning?

-This can be extremely complex in some scenarios (e.g. self-driving cars) where the environement can get extremely complex, thus the reward function really hard to design manually.
+This can be extremely complex in some scenarios (e.g. self-driving cars) where the environment can get extremely complex, thus the reward function really hard to design manually.
 Here comes *Imitation Learning* (IL) to solve this issue.
 I am quoting below a very clear explanation of IL from the [blog](https://smartlabai.medium.com/a-brief-overview-of-imitation-learning-8a8a75c44a9c) I am referring.

 {{< admonition type=quote title="Quote from the blog" open=true >}}
 In IL instead of trying to learn from the sparse rewards or manually specifying a reward function, an expert (typically a human) provides us with a set of demonstrations.
 {{< /admonition >}}

 It is now very obvious why *Imitation Learning* is called so.
-An agent learns by imitating an expert that shows the *correct* behaviour on the environement.
+An agent learns by imitating an expert that shows the *correct* behavior on the environment.

 #### 1.3 Different types of algorithms